-Have you made your 2014 resolutions yet?
+Have you made your 2016 resolutions yet?
 A new year means an opportunity for a fresh start at work.
-Here are 10 things you can do to begin the year off right — and it's not too early to start planning now.
+Here are 10 things you can do to begin the year off right:

 Have you thought about the outlook for your company and industry?
 Are jobs moving overseas?
 Are opportunities going to freelancers instead of full-time employees?
 Is your job easily automated?

-Now is a good time to start thinking about the outlook for next year and beyond.
-Be realistic and brutally honest and consider what action you should take if prospects aren’t promising.
+Now is a good time to start thinking about the outlook for the year ahead and beyond.
+Be realistic and consider what action you should take if prospects aren’t promising.

 Don’t forget to stop and smell the proverbial roses.
 If you’ve been neglecting your health, your family or friends, make a point to address those concerns in the new year and you’ll be more likely to be successful in your work life as well.

 Miriam Salpeter is a job search and social media consultant, career coach, author, speaker, resume writer and owner of Keppie Careers.
 She is author of Social Networking for Business Success, Social Networking for Career Success and 100 Conversations for Career Success.

 This article is reprinted with permission from AOL.com. © 2013 AOL.com.
 All Rights Reserved.